Amazon Delivery Accident Lawyer

 - Amazon Delivery Accident FAQs

-Amazon is now the biggest retailer in the United States, complete with its own delivery network of vans and smaller delivery trucks and sub-contractors.
+Amazon is now the biggest retailer in the United States, with its own delivery network of vans, smaller delivery trucks, and sub-contractors.
 Amazon provides quick delivery times to customers as part of its expanding business model.
-It is Amazon’s obsession with speedy delivery and low-operating costs that are at the root of a mushrooming problem - safety.
+Amazon's obsession with speedy delivery and low-operating costs is at the root of a mushrooming problem - safety.
 In the past few years, Amazon delivery trucks have been involved in numerous fatal and non-fatal crashes across the country.
-The company refuses to adequately train its drivers and instead pushes for even faster delivery times, forcing the drivers to take risks.
-Let’s look at the way Amazon structures its delivery network, its failure to train drivers, and how this affects pedestrians and everyone who drives a motor vehicle.Amazon Delivery Network
+The company refuses to adequately train its drivers and pushes for even faster delivery times, forcing them to take risks.
+Let's look at how Amazon structures its delivery network, its failure to train drivers, and how this affects pedestrians and everyone driving a motor vehicle.Amazon Delivery Network

-Amazon is responsible for training the drivers.
-The company also makes sure that drivers are moving the merchandise effectively.
-To keep tabs on deliveries, Amazon gives its delivery contractors “rabbits,” small devices that track the drivers.
-Aside from monitoring the driver’s movement along a route, the rabbits also scan packages and help with navigation.
+Amazon is responsible for training the drivers, and the company also ensures that drivers are moving the merchandise effectively.
+To keep tabs on deliveries, Amazon gives its delivery contractors "rabbits," small devices that track the drivers.
+Aside from monitoring the driver's movement along a route, the rabbits also scan packages and help with navigation.
 Rabbits are also used to weed out drivers who are not moving fast enough.
-According to Business Insider, drivers said they are pressured to make deliveries quicker and admitted they ran red lights and drove at high speeds to do this.
+According to Business Insider, drivers are pressured to make deliveries quicker and admitted they ran red lights and drove at high speeds to do this.

 In the following video, a producer from Inside Edition goes undercover to deliver Amazon packages and shows how drivers are pressured to deliver packages on time.Amazon Faces Multiple Lawsuits